artefactual/archivematica-docs/user-manual/appraisal/appraisal.rst

    :width: 100%
    :alt: Examine contents tab in the anaysis pane

-   Examine contenst tab showing a selected transfer where no files with PII were found
+   Examine contents tab showing a selected transfer where no files with PII were found

 4) Preview File
 =========